How can we help?

 - There are insufficient funds available from other lenders to replace your interests

-- After fulfilling the request, the value of the remaining lending orders is less than $500,000 in the 5 Year Income or National Clean Energy lending markets or $300,000 in the 3 Year Income lending market (this is known as the early access lending market value limit)
+- After fulfilling the request, the value of the remaining lending orders is less than $750,000 in the 5 Year Income lending market, $500,000 in the National Clean Energy lending market, or $300,000 in the 3 Year Income lending market (this is known as the early access lending market value limit)

 - Replacement lenders will be matched to replace your investment at a rate above 10% p.a. in the 5 Year Income or National Clean Energy lending markets or 8.5% in the 3 Year Income lending market (this is known as the early access lending market rate limit)